dhrvrc/random_utility_scripts/README.md

 First line of each script briefly descibes what its intended to do.

-Most scripts have very obvious dependencies.
+Some scripts have very obvious (very fundamental) dependencies.
 All of them are very widely available; easy to download and install.

 Feel free contribute?
 Fork -> Add Changes -> Commit -> Pull Request.